Sorry Perth, I have retired.

-Eric’s latest book, The Foundations of Mindfulness, is a commentary and a fresh translation of the Buddha’s original DIY text on the subject.
-2500 years on, this text is still the most lucid and comprehensive explanation of mindfulness available to us.
-It contains 21 training exercises for observing the body, emotions, states of mind and thought which can easily be adapted to our 21st Century requirements.
+This book is a commentary on the Buddha’s DIY text on mindfulness.
+2600 years on, this text is still the most lucid and comprehensive explanation of mindfulness available to us.
+It contains 13 training exercises for observing the body, emotions, states of mind and thought which can easily be adapted to our 21st Century requirements.